-Instructors and coaches use the Vertical Jump Test to measure an athlete’s jumping height from a stationarystanding position.
-An athlete takes a first jump test to establish a benchmark and from then on the test is taken periodically (weekly, bi-weekly, or monthly) to track improvement.
-The type of jump performed in the Vertical Jump Test is often referred to as a “sergeant jump”.
+Instructors and coaches use the Vertical Jump Test to measure growth in an athlete’s jumping height from a stationary standing position.
+An athlete takes a first jump test to establish a benchmark, and from that point then on, the higher jump test is taken periodically (weekly, bi-weekly, or monthly) to track improvement and growth.
+The type of jump performed in the Vertical Jump Test is often called a “sergeant jump”.

 Why Take This Test?

-In sports such as basketball, volleyball, tennis, football and many others, having an effective vertical jump is indispensable to being successful.
-There are exercises that athletes can do to improve their vertical leap (more about this a bit later), but before any training program can begin it’s necessary to know where an athlete is.
-In other words, you need a proven way to accurately measure and assess an athlete’s Vertical Jump Test Normative Data.
+In sports such as basketball, volleyball, table tennis, football and many others, having an effective average vertical jump is indispensable to being successful.
+There are exercises that athletes can do to improve their average vertical leap (more about this a bit later), but before any training program can begin, it’s necessary to know where an athlete max vertical height percentile and jumping move is.
+In other words, you need a proven way to accurately measure, record and assess an athlete’s Vertical Jump Test Normative Data.

 Vertical Jump Test Norms Data

 The average vertical jump height is determined by a number of different factors, including muscle strength and flexibility, as well as overall body fitness.
 Generally speaking, the average vertical jump for adults both adult men, all years old both males and females, young age males and females and women tends to be around 20-30 inches tall.
 This average vertical jump height does vary based on individual physiology and training level.
 Some people may have a naturally higher vertical jump due to their physique or genetics, but with proper training and dedication, it is possible for anyone to increase their average vertical jump height.
 A few ways to improve your athletic abilities and performance, are to work on strength and flexibility in order to maximize your average vertical jump height.